 Ease of Grabbing

 There's a lot to like about the CAMP USA Orbit Wire Express KS: it's lightweight, affordable, and a good all-around draw for those who like to do a little bit of everything.
-While not a standout for us in any one application, this would be a good choice for a climbing generalist, and notable for its exceptional value.
+While not a standout for us in any one application, this would be a good choice for a climbing generalist, and notable for its solid value.

 — Cam McKenzie Ring